ARM-software/Arm-2D/README.md

 ## 6 Feedback

-As mentioned at the beginning, the purpose of this project is to explore and demonstrate the possibilities of delivering smart-phone modern graphic user interface using low-cost and resource constraint micro-controllers.
-We expect that this arm-2d library could inspire more similar initiatives and engineering practices.
+As mentioned at the beginning, the purpose of this project is to explore and demonstrate the possibilities of delivering smart-phone-like modern GUI using low-cost and resource constraint micro-controllers.
+We expect that arm-2d could inspire more similar initiatives and engineering practices.
 Hence, your feedback and thoughts are precious to us.

-If you want to spend some time and try the library, please feel free to leave your thoughts.
-It would be nice to have following information:
+If you can to spend some time and try the library, please feel free to leave your thoughts.
+It would be nice to contains following information:

 - The target application and/or industry segment which you want to introduce a GUI using Cortex-M processors
 - The resources of your platform, such as the size of the RAM, ROM, system frequency, the average power consumption etc.